dndgnet/Personal-Knowledge-Vault/ReadMe.md

 The first two templates are used for project email and meetings.
 The third template is used to record a wiki comment.

-### Template Merge Tags
+### Template Merge Values

 When creating a new note from a template, a prompt will be given to provide values for each merge tag in a template.

-Merge tags are denoted as text surrounded by a square brackets in a template file fore matter or body.
+Merge values are denoted as text surrounded by a square brackets in a template file front matter or body.

 Example